LizardByte/Sunshine/README.txt

 		* See below for a detailed explanation

 Trouleshooting:
-	* If you get "Could not create Sunshine Gamepad: Permission Denied" Try the following steps before running sunshine:
+	* If you get "Could not create Sunshine Gamepad: Permission Denied", ensure you are part of the group "input":
-		* sudo chown root:input /dev/uinput
-		* sudo chmod 660 /dev/uinput
+		* groups
 	* If Sunshine sends audio from the microphone instead of the speaker, try the following steps:
 		* pacmd list-sources | grep "name:"
 		* Copy the name to the configuration option "audio_sink"